The record for most consecutive wins is held by Richard Petty with 10. It was in 1967 from August 12th to October 1st.

 Kyle Busch won 66 Nascar Nationwide Series races, which is the most in series history.

-Richard Petty won 200 Nascar Cup Series races, the most in history.
+Richard Petty won 200 races in his career.